eli64s/readme-ai/README.md

 ## 📍 Overview

 *README-AI* is a powerful command-line tool that generates robust README.md files for your software and data projects.
-By simply providing a remote repository URL or path to your codebase, this tool auto-generates documentation for your entire project, leveraging the capabilities OpenAI's GPT language model APIs. *README-AI* is currently available as a Python library and Docker image.
+By simply providing a remote repository URL or path to your codebase, this tool auto-generates documentation for your entire project, leveraging the capabilities OpenAI's GPT language model APIs.

 **🎯 Motivation**

-*README-AI* simplifies the process of writing and maintaining high-quality project documentation, enhancing developer productivity and workflow.
+Simplifies the process of writing and maintaining high-quality project documentation, enhancing developer productivity and workflow.
 The ultimate goal of *readme-ai* is to improve the adoption and usability of open-source software, enabling all skill levels to better understand complex codebases and easily use open-source tools.

 **⚠️ Disclaimer**